Hamz2001/ft_transcendence/README.md

 ## Responsibilities
 As the **Back-End Developer**, my key tasks included:
 1. **Microservice Architecture**:
-   - Designed and implemented modular back-end services for chat, game logic, and user management.
+   - Designed and implemented modular back-end services for user management.

 2. **Database Management**:
    - Utilized Django ORM to structure and query the PostgreSQL database efficiently.